bagdeabhishek/bagdeabhishek.github.io/ngrok.md

 Exposing any incoming connections to your computer is almost always a bad idea.
 There is a high chance of it being compromised by attackers who are always on the lookout for vulnerable systems.
 This is also why many people place their servers behind cloud flare routing infrastructure.
 Exposing your personal server is worse because a skilled hacker might be able to infiltrate your home network without you even knowing.

 # The Easiest way (Paid)
-The easiest way to accomplish the above is getting a paid service which are very low maintenance.
+The easiest way to accomplish the above is getting a paid service.
 If you don't want to play around and want a reliable way to expose your service, getting a paid subscription isn't a bad idea.

 ## Ngrok (Paid version)
 Ngrok has various tiers and the cheapest one is for 5$/month.
 It comes with custom subdomains that will help you get a static URL to point your friends to.
 This is an easy to use option and relatively safe since you just expose the service over the internet.